 With a little care and proper preparation a Bundt tin will give you years of beautiful cakes, with no extra effort required by the baker!

-That doesn’t mean you can’t choose to decorate them though!
-This is the first Bundt cake that I have fully glazed with a thicker icing.
+That doesn’t mean you can’t choose to decorate them though! also this is the first Bundt cake that I have fully glazed with a thicker icing.
 My Glazed Lemon Bundt Cake is fully glazed, with a thinner, lighter icing – still completely delicious.

 I knew I would need a thicker icing to cover the dark blueberries near the surface of the cake.
 What I hadn’t envisaged was the thickness of the icing, along with it’s pretty yellow colour, actually looked just like custard as I was spooning it onto the cake!!